-If a user writes a new mail on node $\mathbf{A}$ , it is offered via inv to up to eight connected nodes.
+A node actively connects to eight other nodes, allowing any number of incoming connections.
+If a user creates a new object on node A, it is offered via inv to eight of the connected nodes.
 They will get the object and distribute it to up to eight of their connections, and so on.